pengwius/telegram-delete-all-messages/README.md

 6. If everything is OK your contribution gets approved.

 Note: it's very important to keep PRs brief and clear.
 Resolve single issue by a single PR.

+## License

+This project is distributed under the GNU General Public License v3.0 (GPL-3.0-only).
+See the included LICENSE file for the full text.

+For packaging (nix/nixpkgs) the SPDX identifier used in this repository is: GPL-3.0-only